jamztang/JTRevealSidebarDemo/README.md

 How To Use It
 -------------

-### Using JTRevealView
+### Installation

+Include all files in JTRevealSidebar into your project.

+### Setting up with JTRevealSidebarView

-Just #import the JTRevealView.h header, and construct a JTRevealView, and add it to your viewController.
+Just #import the JTRevealSidebarView.h header, and construct a JTRevealSidebarView, and add it to your viewController.

     #import "JTRevealSidebarView.h"
+    #import "JTNavigationView.h"

     ...